nav-ios/mobile-coding-challenge/README.md

 ```

 ```
-For persistent store, I have implemented a very simple solution using UserDefaults.
+For persistence store, I have implemented a very simple solution using UserDefaults.
 I am currently working on abstracting this to a protocol to inverse dependency on frameworks so we can easily replace UserDefaults with any other solution.
 Currently testing Cache Store and building